 I get just about every dirty, naughty joke I hear now.
 I’m passed the point where I needed to claw my way through that mental maze and swing from vine to vine to understand the naughty jokes adults tell.
 I get it and I don’t.
 I get almost every dirty joke I hear now, but I don’t understand their almost universal and evergreen appeal.

-Naughty humor might still have the same appeal to me if my demand continued to outweighed the supply, but I’ve reached my “been there, done that” threshold.
-Young people are nowhere near this threshold.
-If their parents forbid it, it’s a new world to them.
+Naughty humor might still have the same appeal to me if my demand continued to outweighed the supply, but I’ve reached the “been there, done that” threshold.
+Young people are nowhere near this threshold, of course, and if their parents forbid it, it still has the naughty.
 I see that, but for the mature adult, naughtiness is no longer in short supply.
 It involves little more than moving a mouse and clicking.

 The “I get it” reward is strong among the young.
-Especially the “Do you get it?
+Especially the “You don’t get it?
 I do!” reward.
 This reward probably dates back to young cave dwellers trying to find something naughty in cave paintings.
 We can see the reward of “Getting it” on their faces.
-The “I get it” smile is broad and wide, and they try to hide it from us.
+The “I get it” smile is broad and wide, and they try to hide it from the adults around them.
 The reward for getting naughty humor is especially precious when their peers “Don’t get it”.
 How long does this sometimes subtle, sometimes overt reward last?
 Is it universal and evergreen?

 We all have biological functions, and the need to explore other bodily functions on a perpetual basis, and some of them are quite funny when framed strategically, but how many body function jokes do we have to hear before they no longer stimulate the naughty neurons?
 I concede that I’ve probably watched so many movies that my naughty stimulators are all dried up, but I’ve “been there, done that” for so long that it takes a pretty ingenious presentation for me to laugh at naughty humor now.

-Yet, anytime I introduce a comedy to a friend of mine, he asks, “Is it safe humor?”
-I originally thought this was a politically correct reference, but he clarified his position.
+Yet, anytime I introduce comedic material to a friend of mine, he asks, “Is it safe humor?”
+I originally thought he was referring to the politically correct dividing line.
+He wasn’t, and he clarified his position.
 He’s forty something, and he still wants/needs his innuendo and the worst swear words we can imagine for the comedic material to achieve some sort of mental stimulation.
 He won’t watch material he deems “too safe”.
 He alludes to the idea that “safe” material is condescending.
 He prefers the risqué, and the provocative, and he defines those adjectives in swear words and innuendo.

 “Why is that still so important to you?”
 I asked him.
 “I honestly don’t get it.”
 To clarify my position in this discussion, he and I passed middle age some years ago, and he and I have watched all the same shows and movies.
 Whereas my well is dry, his is still seeking greater fertilization in this arena.
 He has no idea why, but he still wants him a whole lot of naughty.

 The cool kids could tell anyone interested how many swear words a movie contained, and how many exposed female breasts there were.
 The coolest kid had a mental spreadsheet count on (‘F’) words, (‘S’) words, and exposed female breasts in whatever movie you mentioned.
 You name the actress, and he could tell you the movie(s) that contained her revelations.
 I met another who could do that in high school.
-He compiled a VHS tape of female breast exposures.
+He compiled a VHS tape of moments when famous females exposed their breast.
 He was so obsessed with compiling the tape that he could tell you the moment of exposure down to the second of the movie.
-He knew them so well, because he would watch the movie once on HBO, and he would then memorize the exact minute and second of her exposure.
+He knew them so well, because he would watch the movie once on HBO, and he would then memorize the time of the exposure down to the second.
 There were times when his memory would fail him, however, so he began writing them down, but he said that writing them down helped crystallize the moment in his memory so well that he rarely had to consult his log when the movie repeated, usually hours later on HBO.
 He would watch the movie again with his thumb on the record button, as that scene neared.
 He did this so often that we could rarely stump him on such scenes. “[That actress] exposes her breasts at the 32:22 mark of [that movie],” he said with specifics.

 If you were one of the few unfortunates who only saw the made for television version of Stripes and Airplane, you knew the FOMO (fear of missing out) acronym at a very young age, before anyone coined it.
 “You missed the best parts,” our friends would tell us, or, “You have to see the unedited version, it has seven (‘F’) words, two (‘S’) words, and it actually has an ‘MF’ in it.
 Seriously, it occurs after the barista in the movie says, (“Fill in the blank”) and before the scene where they show the topless astronaut hanging her laundry.”